-24.6 Availability and Functionality of MPAC
+Availability and Functionality of MPAC

-The Municipal Public Accounts Committee was established by Council on the 29th August 2016.
+The Municipal Public Accounts Committee was established by Council on the 29th of August 2016.
+The committee performs its functions in line with the terms of reference that is approved by the council.
 The committee is guided by the Annual work plan that is approved by Council annually.
 The committee hold its meetings according to the approved annual plan and as and when necessary the committee hold special meeting in order to meet its mandate.
 The following members were appointed as members serving only in MPAC.

 - 1. Cllr Derrick Giyani Mkhabela (Chairperson)

 - 2. Cllr Josephine Mokgolobotho

 - 3. Cllr Irene Rapatsa

-- 4. Cllr Dumisani Malemela
+- 4. Cllr Dumisani Malemela replaced by Cllr Maria Sekhwela

 - 5. Cllr Thomas Mushwana

 - 6. Cllr MaleselaMafokwane

 - 7. Cllr Edward Ngobeni

-- 8. Cllr SolomonMohonone
+- 8. Cllr Solomon Mohonone

 - 9. Cllr Given Maunatlala